real-pmein1/freeman/README.md

 ### Manual installation

-If you want to install manually, download the repository in zip format and extract the "freeman" folder to your hla\game\ folder and run the game with the parameters below.
+If you want to install manually, download the repository in zip format and extract the "freeman" and "bin" folders to your hla\game\ folder and run \game\bin\win64\hlapatcher.exe.
+Then run as below.

 ## Running the game